Hoyasumii/avengers-endgame/README.md

 [Cut to a walkway several floors up.
 Steve is having trouble on his communicator.]

-STEVE ROGERS: Tony, what's go
+STEVE ROGERS: Tony, what's goi